-Further clarification of the relationship between the region change process and other elements of the congestion management regime was supported in several submissions 43
+Further clarification of the relationship between the region change process and other elements of the congestion management regime was supported in several submissions.

 The Commission agrees that a region change is a long term response to material and enduring congestion issue.
-There are a number of other steps other than region changes that support the management of congestion in the NEM over time, as highlighted by the MCE.
-These steps, and how they fit together with region change, are under consideration as part of the Congestion Management Review.
-The Commission does not consider, however, that a clear sequence of events can be predefined.
+There are a number of steps other than region changes that support the management of congestion in the NEM over time, as highlighted by the MCE.
+These steps, and how they fit together with region change, are under consideration as part of the CMR.
+The Commission does not consider, however, that a clear sequence of events can be pre-defined.
 The circumstances of each region change application will differ, as will the relevance of particular means of managing congestion in those circumstances.
-The draft Rule should reflect this reality.
+The Rule as made reflects this reality.

 The principle that does apply in all circumstances, however, is that region change should be considered only where there is enduring congestion with material economic effects.
-The Commission has concluded, in accordance with the MCE's policy intent, that an applicant must demonstrate an awareness of these alternatives, and explain why they are less appropriate than a region change in the particular context of its application (clause 2A.2.5).
+The Commission has concluded, in accordance with the MCE's policy intent, that an applicant must demonstrate an awareness of the alternatives, and explain why they are less appropriate than a region change in the particular context of its application (clause 2A.2.5).

 Within the NEM's regional structure, price differences between regions provide important signals for the market.
 The regional structure needs to be sufficiently stable to enable these price signals to be understood and acted upon by market participants.
-The draft Rule therefore requires the applicant to demonstrate, under this part of its application, that the congestion problem will endure long enough for the proposed region change to deliver material net economic benefits allowing for efficient market-based response from generation or load, e.g. the location of a new generator or major industrial load (clause 2A.2.5(b)(1)).
+The Rule as made therefore requires the applicant to demonstrate, under this part of its application, that the congestion problem will endure long enough for the proposed region change to deliver material net economic benefits allowing for efficient market-based response from generation or load, e.g. the location of a new generator or major industrial load (clause 2A.2.5(b)(1)).

-The draft Rule also requires the applicant to be cognisant of the role of transmission solutions in managing congestion in the NEM (clauses 2A.2.5(b)(2) and 2A.2.5(b)(3)).
+The Rule as made also requires the applicant to be cognisant of the role of transmission solutions in managing congestion in the NEM (clauses 2A.2.5(b)(2) and 2A.2.5(b)(3)).
 Transmission Network Service Providers (TNSPs) have an important role to play in identifying and responding to demonstrated needs for transmission capability.
-Responses can involve investment solutions, such as the construction of a new transmission circuit, and non-build solutions, such as contractual arrangements with loads or generators to support the provision of additional network capacity, e.g. by agreeing to reduce their load at short notice.
-The Commission has made substantial amendments to the Rules in respect of the regulation of TNSPs and the incentives they face to promote efficient operation.
-From the perspective of congestion management and region change applications, these processes need to be given time to operate.
-The draft Rule therefore requires an applicant to demonstrate why it considers the congestion problem to be an enduring issue in the light of efficient
+Responses can involve investment solutions, such as the construction of a new transmission circuit, and non-build solutions, such as contractual arrangements

-43 For instance, see CS Energy, first round submission, p.2; Hydro Tasmania, first round submission, MCE Rule change proposal, p.1-2; NGF, first round submission, p.1-2; Origin Energy, first round submission, p.4-5; Powerlink, first round submission, MCE Rule change proposal, p.1; Snowy Hydro, first round submission, MCE Rule change proposal, p.1-2; ERAA, first round submission, p.2; TRUenergy, first round submission, p.1-2, 4.
+&lt;sup>45 For instance, see CS Energy, first round submission, p.2; Hydro Tasmania, first round submission, MCE Rule change proposal, p.1-2; NGF, first round submission, p.1-2; Origin Energy, first round submission, p.4-5; Powerlink, first round submission, MCE Rule change proposal, p.1; Snowy Hydro, first round submission, MCE Rule change proposal, p.1-2; ERAA, first round submission, p.2; TRUenergy, first round submission, p.1-2, 4.